Treating BPPV using telemedicine

 Problems with the telemed version of the home Epley or Logroll

-- From the perspective of 12/2021, remote treatment and diagnosis is much worse than in person, and if the situation is safe (i.e. both provider and therapist are vaccinated), in person is greatly preferred.
+- Remote treatment and diagnosis is much worse than in person, and if the situation is safe (i.e. both provider and therapist are vaccinated or post-covid infection), in person is greatly preferred.
 This is usually the case, and for this reason, we are no longer very enthusiastic about telemed Epleys.

 - It is frequent that telemed connections are not "optimal".
 One may lose the signal, it may be poor resolution, it may not be updated very often.
 If this happens, the telemed version becomes much less useful.
 The diagnosis part of the visit (Dix-Hallpike) is useless on a poor connection.